bbc/nmos-web-router/README.md

 ## TODO

-1. update the view on web sockets, but just the routes, everything else looks fine
+* sort out expanded
-2. remove components except the checkbox
+* remove components except the checkbox and move into shared
-3. clean reducers => test then
+* clean reducers => test them
-3. make data consistent when generating
+* make data consistent when generating
-4. clean css
+* clean css
-5. loading screen needs to be in a container
+* loading screen needs to be in a container
-6. real estate
+* real estate
-7. remove DRC
+* remove DRC
-8. update docs
+* update docs
-9. update tests
+* update tests